-Flipped Classroom- With this approach, adult learners review high-yield, carefully curated asynchronous resources that lay a groundwork of core content; classroom time is reserved for active case-based application of knowledge in a small group setting.
+Flipped Classroom- With this approach, adult learners review high-yield, carefully curated resources that lay a groundwork of core content.
+Classroom time is dedicated to active case-based application of knowledge in a small group setting.

-Learning Pathways- Foundations provides Learning Pathways for self-directed review of core EM content and learner choice based on learning style.
+Learning Pathways- Foundations provides Learning Pathways for self-directed review of core EM content and learner choice based on learning preference.
 Learners access independent study content through this website and have the option to use a traditional textbook, a high-yield text reference or multimedia resources — all of which cover the same core content.

-Comfortable and Collaborative Foundations Meetings- The cornerstone of this course involves weekly Foundations Meetings, in which learners are expected to make use of acquired knowledge and skills through small group patient cases and oral boards style review.
+Comfortable and Collaborative Foundations Meetings- The cornerstone of our core courses involves weekly Foundations meetings, in which learners are expected to make use of acquired knowledge and skills through small group patient cases and oral boards-style review.
 These cases are used not for board prep, but rather as a tool for collaborative learning and simulation of the true clinical environment.
-Learners work in small groups led by a senior resident or faculty instructors to discuss the case differential and clinical approach, demonstrate appropriate diagnosis and management for the case in question and review curated learning points.
+Learners work in small groups led by senior resident or faculty instructors to discuss differential diagnoses, clinical reasoning, appropriate management and review curated learning points.

-Differentiated Learning- Foundations’ learner friendly approaches not only cater to various learning styles with Learning Pathways, but also different levels of learners.
+Differentiated Learning- The Foundations’ learner-centric approach not only addresses various learning styles with Learning Pathways, but also different levels of learners.
 Our Foundations I-III courses allow learners to grow roots, stand tall, and branch out.
-PGY-1s review fundamental knowledge with Foundations I, PGY2/3s are challenged by Foundations II advanced topics and PGY3/4s solidify knowledge as resident teachers and shape their clinical practice with Foundations III.
+PGY-1s review fundamental knowledge with Foundations I, PGY2/3s are challenged by advanced topics in Foundations II and PGY3/4s solidify knowledge as resident teachers and shape their clinical practice with Foundations III.

 Portability and Open Access- The Foundations website presents up-to-date curricular materials for active Foundations sites.
-Detailed guidelines for implementation, course management, learner and small group instructor skills and expectations are available on the website to promote easy adoption of the curriculum at satellite sites.
+Detailed guidelines for implementation, course management, small group instructor skills, and expectations for learners are available on the website to promote easy adoption of the curriculum at member sites.

 In line with the FOAMed movement, this is a not-for-profit venture.
 This curriculum is available as a free resource to all Emergency Medicine programs.
-However, Foundations curriculum planning and didactic resources are password protected in order to prevent unrestricted distribution and to preserve the learner experience.
-If your program has any interest in learning more about Foundations of Emergency Medicine or potentially incorporating it as a part of your innovative strategy, feel free to contact the Course Director to gain access to additional content.
+However, Foundations curriculum planning and didactic resources are password-protected in order to prevent unrestricted distribution and to preserve the learner experience.
+If your program is interested in learning more about Foundations of Emergency Medicine or potentially incorporating it as a part of your educational strategy, feel free to contact the Communications Director to gain access to additional content.